doitintl/QuickQuickstarts/cloud_function/README.md

 Prerequisites: An initialized  `gcloud` CLI tool with a default project.

-The script `deploy.sh` is idempotent.
+The script `deploy.sh` is  rerunnable to deploy new code.

 A [Quickstart article](https://cloud.google.com/functions/docs/quickstart#) for Cloud Functions is available.